gemlarin/navShrink/README.md

+#Bootstrap 4 will be supported in the next release.
+This version can be used for Bootstrap 4 as-is with basic modifications to your class naming.

+###coming in v.2
+- Proper Bootstrap 4 support
+- Full opacity fade-in for backgrounds
+- Auto animate in / out option

 # NavShrink

 NavShrink is a jQuery plugin for your Bootstrap navbar.
 It works by evaluating scroll position to control the expansion, contraction and color/opacity of the navbar background.